openwdl/wdl/SPEC.md

 There may be any number of commands within a command section.
 Commands are not modified by the execution engine, with the following exceptions:
 - Common leading whitespace is [stripped](#stripping-leading-whitespace)
 - String interpolation is performed on the entire command section to replace [expression placeholders](#expression-placeholders) with their actual values.

+The characters that must be escaped within a command section are different from those that must be escaped in regular strings:

+* Unescaped newlines (`\n`) are allowed.
+* An unescaped backslash (`\`) may appear as the last character on a line - this is treated as a line continuation.
+* In a HEREDOC-style command section, if there are exactly three consecutive right-angle brackets (`>>>`), then at least one of them must be escaped, e.g. `\>>>`.
+* In the older-style command section, any right brace (`}`) that is not part of an expression placeholder must be escaped.

 #### Expression Placeholders